DanielGriffiths1182/ruby-codewars-archive/README.md

 the same format, giving the X and Y coordinates of point P1.
 You do not have to validate the input.

-49 So this function should return the first pair of two prime numbers spaced with a gap of g between the limits m, n if these numbers exist otherwise nil or null or None or Nothing (depending on the language).
+49 This function should return the first pair of two prime numbers spaced with a gap of g between the limits m, n if these numbers exist otherwise nil or null or None or Nothing (depending on the language).
 In C++ return in such a case {0, 0}.

-50 Find the average between each index (integer) of array
+50 Find the average between each index (integer) of object (array)

-51 Find the Barycenter of a triangle
+51 Return the Barycenter of a triangle

-52 Find lowest integer that doesnt belong to array, greater than 0
+52 Find lowest integer that doesn't belong to object (array), greater than 0

-53 Find the number of times a character is repeated (char) in string (string)
+53 Find the number of times a character is repeated (char) in object (string)

-54 Find and print aspect ratio of any give two numbers
+54 Find and print aspect ratio of any give two objects (integers)

 55 Given a string of integers, count how many times that integer repeats itself, then return a string showing the count and the integer. countMe('211213') will return '1221121113' (1 time 2, 2 times 1, 1 time 2, 1 time 1, 1 time 3)

-56 Find the maximum difference in length between 2 strings in 2 different arrays
+56 Find the maximum difference in length between 2 objets (strings) in 2 different (arrays)

 57 Finding approximate square roots.
-I couldnt figure out how to deal with rounding to different degrees per test.
+I couldn't figure out how to deal with rounding to different degrees per test.

-58 Calculate tips, r == three grades of quality of service ( 1 , 0 , -1)
+58 Calculate tips, object (r == three grades of quality of service ( 1 , 0 , -1)) and 20% tip as object

-59 Find min and max integers from a string of numbers
+59 Find min and max integers from a object (string) of integers

-60 Extract numbers from a string and find the sum
+60 Extract numbers from a object (string) and return the sum

-61 Count duplicate characters in string
+61 Count duplicate characters in object (string)

-62 Round numbers in array to the nearst multiple of 5
+62 Round numbers in object (array) to the nearest multiple of 5